Thank you for your response

 The FSSAI registration certificate will contain the name and address of the FBO, address of the food business premises, kind of business and the period of validity.

 An FSSAI license can be acquired for a period ranging anywhere from 1 year to 5 years.
-You can while applying for an FSSAI License decide for how long you wish to obtain the FSSAI License.
-Your fee may also vary according to the period chosen.
+The FSSAI has prescribed different validity periods for different licenses and food products.
+Your fee also varies according to the food license and the validity period.

 You need to renew your FSSAI Registration/license before the expiry of its validity period.
 In case you end up missing the date of renewal of the application, you will have to apply for a fresh FSSAI license if you wish to continue your food business operations.

 The FSS (Licensing & Registration) Regulations, 2011, licenses and registrations are granted to Food Business Operators in a 3 tier system based on the turnover and food manufacturing capacity limit.
 The three licenses are – FSSAI Basic Registration, FSSAI State license and FSSAI Central License.

 All Food Business Operators and, including medical stores, have to get FSSAI license/registration.
 It is mandatory, and non-compliance may result in heavy penalties.